-Therefore, it is recommended that data compilers:

-- (a) Publicly disseminate documentation on their sources and methods; - (b) Publicly announce scheduled release dates; - (c) Provide regular monthly reporting of data to the user community through publications and/or electronic media; - (d) Regularly revise data (when additional information is available), taking into due consideration user needs for reliable statistics.
+- ... it is recommended that data compilers: - (a) Publicly disseminate documentation on their sources and methods; - (b) Publicly announce scheduled release dates; - (c) Provide regular monthly reporting of data to the user community through publications and/or electronic media; - (d) Regularly revise data (when additional information is available), taking into due consideration user needs for reliable statistics.

-Expert Group confirmed the importance of timely data dissemination to international agencies for inclusion of data in international reporting.
+The Expert Group on IMTS confirmed the importance of timely data dissemination to international agencies for inclusion of data in international reporting.